enjarai/Mystical-Index/src/main/resources/assets/arcane_repository/lavender/entries/guide_book/indexing/type_indexing.md

 and either drop the requested items onto the lectern, or into your inventory if you're holding it.

-Items can also be inserted into the indexing book by dropping them onto the lectern, or right-clicking them on the book in your inventory.
+Items can also be inserted into the indexing book by right-clicking them on the lectern, or on the book in your inventory.
 This will place the items in the repository, prioritizing books that are filtered for them.

 ;;;;;